bndxn/raspberry-pi-notes/README.md

 - [] Deploy the LSTM to make predictions
 - [] Add a daily and weekly box and whisker plot to get longer-term trends

+## Articles I want to write

+- Why is the negative gradient used in gradient descent?
+- What is the probabilistic approach?
+- What is a generative approach?
+- Explain L1 and L2 regularisation
+- What is the kernel trick?

 ## Gotchas

 MathJax [docs](https://docs.mathjax.org/en/latest/basic/mathematics.html).